Smoking and Drinking

 All you need to bring are the clothing, bedding, toiletries, towels and food you need for your stay although a good book and a game or two are also highly recommended.
 We also recommend bringing a flashlight in case you need to go anywhere during the night.
 If you are planning to use the shower or purchase firewood, you should also bring cash and specifically loonies for the shower.

 Dogs are permitted to stay in the cabins.
 All other types of pets are not.
-There is an additional charge of $15/night per dog.
 Dogs must be well-behaved, reasonably quiet and on-leash at all times when outside.
 Dogs must be kept off the furniture and cleaned up after both inside and out.
 Dogs must not be left alone in the cabins or on the porch unless kenneled.
 Failure to follow these guidelines will result in additional charges.
-Also please consider when deciding whether to bring your dog, that we have a German Shepherd/ Collie cross named Austin who is not leashed and is very friendly to both people and other dogs.
+Also please consider when deciding whether to bring your dog, that we have a German Shepherd/ Collie cross named Austin and a Boxer mix named Dandelion who are not leashed and are very friendly to both people and other dogs.
 If your dog does not respond well to friendly dogs, please do not bring it.

 We do not have a boat launch on-site.
 Part of what drew us to Mink Bay was the quiet body of water with very few motorized boats and how ideal it is for human-powered recreation and we hope our guests will take the time to get out on the water with a canoe, kayak or stand-up paddle board and discover what it has to offer.
 If you do wish to bring a motorized boat to use elsewhere you may park it in our upper parking lot.
 There are several boat launches nearby which will get you into either Lake of the Woods or the Winnipeg River.